 Thank you for choosing Accounting Services.
 We are excited to work with you to make this a smooth and easy transition.
 The steps outlined below will help streamline your implementation process.
-If you have questions throughout the process, contact your Accounting Services contact.
+If you have questions throughout the process, contact your Accounting Executive contact.

 Step 1 - Complete a Board Resolutions and an Official Authorization List (OAL)

 Financial institutions that maintain an account and/or use services at a Federal Reserve Bank must have Board Resolutions and a current Official Authorization List (OAL) on file.

 These forms also must be on file prior to submitting Appendices 1-3 from Operating Circular (OC) #1 and Attachments A and B from the Account Structure Guide (ASG).
 Appendices 1-3 and Attachments A and B determine your account type and settlement relationships.
 Please note that the individual signing the appendices must be listed on the OAL in order for the request to be processed.

 Step 2 - Review Rules and Regulations

 Federal Reserve Financial Services use is governed by applicable Operating Circulars (OCs).
 In addition, the Board of Governors of the Federal Reserve System has responsibility for implementing certain laws pertaining to a wide range of banking and financial activities.
 The following apply to Accounting Services.

 - OC 1: Account Relationships: Governs the opening, maintenance and termination of a Master Account with the Federal Reserve Banks.